mochi/mochikit/doc/rst/MochiKit/Base.rst

     See the documentation for ``bind`` for more details about this facility.

-    *NOTE*: This could be used to implement, but is NOT currying.
+.. note:: This could be used to implement, but is NOT currying.

 ``listMinMax(which, lst)``: